Yorebridge House

 Rooms

-On the ground floor of the main house are Japanese-influenced Nishiki, Moroccan Rahmoune and bright and breezy Caribbean-themed St Jean, all with outdoor hot tubs.
-Upstairs are French-inspired Mougins (the smallest room, though it’s by no means tiny), English-style Bainbridge and Italianate Pienza (which has fantastic views from its in-room tub).
+On the ground floor of the main house are Japanese-influenced Nishiki, Moroccan Rahmoune and bright and light Caribbean-themed St Jean, all with outdoor hot tubs.
+Upstairs are French-inspired Mougins (the smallest room, though it’s by no means tiny), English-style Bainbridge and Italianate Pienza (which has fantastic views of the Dale from its in-room tub).
 Hidden away at the very top of the building is Greenwich, a New York-style loft suite that’s a favourite with honeymooners thanks to its twin freestanding baths and den-like lounge (though its sloping ceilings can cause a few bumped heads).

 Features include: